 The basic sentence consists of a subject and a verb.
 For example, the simple sentence "I walked" consists of the pronoun "I," which is the subject and the word "walked," which is the verb.
-Any words added to this basic sentence modify the meaning of the noun or verb.
+Any words added to this basic sentence modify the characteristic noun or the action of the verb.
 These deliberate modifications provide clues to the personality and behavioral characteristics of the speaker or writer.